anefzaoui/personal-react-boilerplate/README.md

 ## Intro

-JavaScript environment should be easy to set up, just like 2000-2010 when you just open notepad and start coding.
+JavaScript environment setup should be easy to set up, just like 2000-2010 when you just open notepad and start coding.

 I started this little project after investing a lot of time trying to find the "perfect" react starter kit.
 Each one I find on Github is either outdated (in which case I am too lazy to refactor its code and update it 😜) or it's an over-engineered/complicated boilerplate that has tons of things I don't need.
 When I just need to save some time of initializing webpack, babel and react.